andy-sweet/napari-metadata/README.md

     pip install napari-metadata

 To install latest development version :

     pip install git+https://github.com/andy-sweet/napari-metadata.git

 ## Contributing

-Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Contributions are not yet welcome because this is still very much a work in progress.
+But that might change in the future!

 ## License